mpdunne/orthofiller/README.md

 3. OrthoFinder

-4. MAFFT

-5. R with Gamlss package
+4. R with Gamlss package

-6. Augustus
+5. Augustus

-7. Hmmer
+6. Hmmer

 python and scipy
 ----------------